-GJ: The neo-reaction group is a kind of peculiar group of people.
-They’re kind of snobbish and secretive.
+GJ: The neo-reaction group is a somewhat peculiar group of people.
+They’re somewhat snobbish and secretive.
 Some of them are friendly with me.
 A lot of them come out of libertarianism.
 A lot of them are in two industries: technology and finance, which is why I think a lot of them are very, very secretive because they work for huge companies that would frown upon their shenanigans.

 I think it’s a highly interesting, highly intellectual group of people.
 I read their blogs, I read some of their books, and I value it.
 I think they try to remain aloof.
-A lot of what they try to do is remain aloof from actual politics.
-It’s a sort of apolitical stance like you get from the late Ernst Jünger or post-war Evola.
-You know, “we’ll just rise above all this stuff and not get involved in politics.”
-I think politics is moving in our direction and not getting involved is not an option at this point.
+It’s an apolitical stance like you get from the late Ernst Jünger or post-war Evola.
+You know, “We’ll just rise above all this stuff and not get involved in politics.”
+I think politics is moving in our direction, and not getting involved is not an option at this point.
 It just makes you irrelevant.
 Still, they have lots of interesting ideas.

 One of the things that I most like about the neo-reactionaries is that they’ve learned a lesson that I learned years ago.
 For years, the most influential book on me was Ayn Rand’s The Fountainhead, the most influential piece of fiction, but that changed, and eventually I realized that the piece of fiction that’s had the most influence on my thinking is Frank Herbert’s Dune.

-So, what Herbert does is basically applied himself to this question: what social form is consistent with mankind ascending to the stars and colonizing the galaxy?
+So, Herbert basically applied himself to this question: what social form is consistent with mankind ascending to the stars and colonizing the galaxy?
 And it was very obvious to him that that was not consistent with democratic politics which has a very low time horizon.
 It requires grand politics, grand visions, a grand strategy stretching forward over generations, and we had that briefly under the pressure of the Cold War and because Kennedy was a visionary, but politics as usual took over.
-Space exploration has faltered and so forth, because democracy.
+Space exploration has faltered, “because democracy.”

-What you would need to reignite that is some kind of society like we had pre-modernity where we had aristocracies that thought in dynastic terms, where you had orders like the Catholic Church and things like that that thought in very long terms over time and perpetuated themselves over time.
+What you would need to reignite that is some kind of society like we had pre-modernity where we had aristocracies that thought in dynastic terms, where you had orders like the Catholic Church that thought in very long terms over time and perpetuated themselves over time.

 What the neo-reactionaries take from Hans-Hermann Hoppe in his writings on the failure of democracy is basically this point.
 Hoppe said, “Look, democracy is a failure and undermines civilization because it shrinks time horizons down, and that means you can’t pursue grand strategies and civilizational goals.
 You’re just thinking about the next quarter if you’re in business.
 You’re just thinking about the next election if you’re a politician.”
 So, the neo-reactionaries take this critique of democracy and modernity very seriously, and so the question then becomes, “What kind of social form do we need basically to get ourselves toward a technological utopia?”